7 Expressions [expr]

 Suspending the evaluation of a coroutine transfers control to its caller or resumer.

-An await-expression shall appear only in a potentially-evaluated expression within the compound-statement of a function-body outside of a handler ([except.pre]).
+An await-expression shall appear only as a potentially-evaluated expression within the compound-statement of a function-body or lambda-expression, in either case outside of a handler ([except.pre]).

 An await-expression shall not appear in a default argument ([dcl.fct.default]).